GRGServer/SAMPRacing/README.md

 ../tools/pawn/pawncc.exe grgserver.pwn -i../includes -; -(
 ```

-On Linux you just have to execute the compile-gamemode.sh shell script located in the tools directory (requires wine).
+On Linux you just have to execute the compile-gamemode.sh shell script located in the tools directory (Copy libpawnc.so to your system libraries directory first!).

 ## Notes for Linux

 On Linux you have to manually set the executable bit on executables (*chmod +x*):

 ```
-chmod +x announce samp-npc samp-srv tools/*.sh
+chmod +x announce samp-npc samp-srv tools/*.sh tools/pawn/pawncc
 ```

 When doing that you should disable *core.fileMode* in your git config to prevent marking the files as changed:

 ```
 git config core.fileMode false
 ```